How To Read Music Notesand Not sound Boring

-- You should learn how to read music notes while incorporating the basic elements of practical music theory.
-This is useful for all musicians.
+- You should learn how to read music notes along with some basic, practical music theory.
+It helps you put it all together.

 - You will not learn how to read music notes without playing an instrument.
 It involves the eyes/ears/hands in an active, learning experience.

 - The plan you’re following isn’t complete.
 You need a proven SYSTEM that teaches you only what you need, when you need it, one note at a time.

 How To Read Music – See it, Say it, Play it provides everything you need.